gromacs/gromacs/docs/release-notes/index.rst

 |Gromacs| since version 2016.

-Some bug fixes are mentioned here, but those fixed in 5.1 or 2016 branches are (or will be) documented there.
+Some bug fixes are mentioned here, but those fixed in 5.1 or 2016 branches are (or will be) documented for those `previous versions`_.
 If the same functionality is supported in both branches, bugs fixed on older branches can generally be assumed to be fixed in patch releases of subsequent major/minor versions.
 Where issue numbers are reported, more details can be found at https://redmine.gromacs.org at that issue number.

 Highlights
 ----------